2.5 Summary¶

 Algorithm Efficiency Assessment

-- Time efficiency and space efficiency are the two main criteria for assessing the merits of an algorithm.
+- Time efficiency and space efficiency are the two primary evaluation metrics for measuring algorithm performance.

-- We can assess algorithm efficiency through actual testing, but it's challenging to eliminate the influence of the test environment, and it consumes substantial computational resources.
+- We can evaluate algorithm efficiency through actual testing, but it is difficult to eliminate the influence of the testing environment, and it consumes substantial computational resources.

-- Complexity analysis can overcome the disadvantages of actual testing.
-Its results are applicable across all operating platforms and can reveal the efficiency of algorithms at different data scales.
+- Complexity analysis can eliminate the drawbacks of actual testing, with results applicable to all running platforms, and it can reveal algorithm efficiency under different data scales.

 Time Complexity

-- Time complexity measures the trend of an algorithm's running time with the increase in data volume, effectively assessing algorithm efficiency.
-However, it can fail in certain cases, such as with small input data volumes or when time complexities are the same, making it challenging to precisely compare the efficiency of algorithms.
+- Time complexity is used to measure the trend of algorithm runtime as data volume increases.
+It can effectively evaluate algorithm efficiency, but may fail in certain situations, such as when the input data volume is small or when time complexities are identical, making it impossible to precisely compare algorithm efficiency.

-- Worst-case time complexity is denoted using big-\(O\) notation, representing the asymptotic upper bound, reflecting the growth level of the number of operations \(T(n)\) as \(n\) approaches infinity.
+- Worst-case time complexity is represented using Big \(O\) notation, corresponding to the asymptotic upper bound of a function, reflecting the growth level of the number of operations \(T(n)\) as \(n\) approaches positive infinity.

-- Calculating time complexity involves two steps: first counting the number of operations, then determining the asymptotic upper bound.
+- Deriving time complexity involves two steps: first, counting the number of operations, then determining the asymptotic upper bound.

-- The time complexity of some algorithms is not fixed and depends on the distribution of input data.
-Time complexities are divided into worst, best, and average cases.
-The best case is rarely used because input data generally needs to meet strict conditions to achieve the best case.
+- The time complexity of some algorithms is not fixed, but rather depends on the distribution of input data.
+Time complexity is divided into worst-case, best-case, and average-case time complexity.
+Best-case time complexity is rarely used because input data generally needs to satisfy strict conditions to achieve the best case.

-- Average time complexity reflects the efficiency of an algorithm under random data inputs, closely resembling the algorithm's performance in actual applications.
-Calculating average time complexity requires accounting for the distribution of input data and the subsequent mathematical expectation.
+- Average time complexity reflects the algorithm's runtime efficiency under random data input, and is closest to the algorithm's performance in practical applications.
+Calculating average time complexity requires statistical analysis of input data distribution and the combined mathematical expectation.

 Space Complexity

-- The relevant memory space used during the algorithm's execution can be divided into input space, temporary space, and output space.
-Generally, input space is not included in space complexity calculations.
+- The memory space related to algorithm execution can be divided into input space, temporary space, and output space.
+Typically, input space is not included in space complexity calculations.
 Temporary space can be divided into temporary data, stack frame space, and instruction space, where stack frame space usually affects space complexity only in recursive functions.

-- We usually focus only on the worst-case space complexity, which means calculating the space complexity of the algorithm under the worst input data and at the worst moment of operation.
+- We typically only focus on worst-case space complexity, which is the space complexity of an algorithm under worst-case input data and worst-case runtime.

 2. Q & A¶